frederic-perez/AmE-dictionary/data/dictionary.md

 __clicktivism__ _n_ A policy of using the internet to take direct and often militant action to achieve a political or social aim.
 __clicky__
 __climactic__ _adj_ _The battle reached climactic fury._
+__climax__ _n_ In rhetoric, climax is ordering words so that they build up in intensity.
+Example: Look at the sky!
+It’s a bird!
+A plane!
+Superman!
 __climb__ _v_ :two::mute:[clim~~b~~]:hammer:
 __climbing__ _n_ :mute:[clim~~b~~ing]
 __clinch__ _v_ :nine::m: (clinched) __1__ To secure (a driven nail) by bending the protruding point over. __2a__ To settle (an argument, bargain, etc.) definitely. _Only two places seem clinched._ __b__ To make sure of winning; win conclusively. _A 45-yarder clinched the game._ __3__ _US, boxing_ Grapple at close quarters, especially (of boxers) so as to be too closely engaged for full-arm blows. _Syn_ grapple, wrestle, struggle with each other